Measurement of the charge asymmetry in top quark pair production in pp collisions at sqrt(s) = 8 TeV using a template method: Measurement procedure

 The performance of the method is checked on simulated samples constructed using \ttbar events based on the extended \POWHEG model as well as the alternative \ttbar simulations described in Section \ref{signal_templates}.
 The extended \POWHEG model is checked using various values of the parameter $\alpha$ by measuring pseudo-experiments generated with Poisson variations of the best-fit model, mimicking fluctuations expected in data.
 The statistical uncertainty measured in 68\% of the pseudo-experiments is greater than the absolute difference between the measured and expected values.
 The distribution in statistical uncertainty in $A_c^y$, with an expected value of 0.258\%, is shown in \Fig{uncertainty}.

 The alternative \ttbar simulations are checked using pseudo-experiments with the sample composition of the measured data, constructed with fixed background and Poisson-varied signal templates, to find the uncertainty from the sample statistics of each alternative model.
+Identical background samples are used in constructing the pseudo-data and in constructing the measurement model, so statistical uncertainty in the background samples does not contribute to uncertainty in the calibration.
 Figure \ref{bias_plot} shows the difference between the expected measurement and the input charge asymmetries, or the bias, for each model.
 The bias for the extended \POWHEG models is negligible.
 The bias of the method when applied to samples produced using the SM-based generators \MADGRAPH and \MCATNLO is compatible with the systematic uncertainty in $A_c^y$ assigned to model-related sources, represented by the shaded band in the plot.
 Model-related systematic uncertainty sources consist of simulation statistics, modeling of \ttbar production, PDFs, and renormalization and factorization scales.
 Similar calibrations of the beyond-SM alternatives of \ttbar production considered in this study all show biases statistically compatible with zero.